Underwater metal detecting is something that has been getting about as popular as metal detecting on land.

 For divers, having a tracking device installed in the metal detector is needed.
 This will ensure that the remainder of the deep-sea divers stay connected with you and can easily locate you once you’re not in sight.

-In some cases, where the diver gets lost in the deep sea, it’s going to assist the investigation team by using this tracking apparatus to locate them.
+In some cases, where the diver gets lost in the deep sea, it will assist the investigation team by using this tracking apparatus to locate them.